Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Topic What It Means Practical Caution

-Terahertz frequency Electromagnetic frequency region between microwave and infrared.
-Ask what frequency or emission type the device actually uses.
+Terahertz frequency An electromagnetic frequency region between microwave and infrared.
+Ask what frequency range, wavelength, or emission type the device actually uses.

 Non-ionizing radiation Radiation that does not ionize atoms like X-rays or gamma rays.
 Non-ionizing does not automatically mean risk-free or clinically proven.

-Thermal effect Some devices may create warmth or heat.
-Avoid painful heat, burns, prolonged exposure, or use on numb skin.
+Thermal effect Some consumer devices may create warmth or directed heat.
+Avoid painful heat, burns, prolonged exposure, or use on areas with reduced sensation.

-Evidence limits Terahertz research exists, but consumer therapy claims are often stronger than the evidence.
-Separate research interest from proven medical treatment.
+Evidence limits Terahertz research exists, but consumer therapy claims may extend beyond the available device-specific evidence.
+Separate research interest from proof that a specific consumer device produces a specific outcome.

-Consumer device claims Marketing may mention circulation, pain, inflammation, cellular activity, or detox.
-Avoid disease-treatment assumptions unless a qualified professional and regulated evidence support them.
+Consumer device claims Marketing may mention circulation, pain, inflammation, cellular activity, healing, or detox.
+Do not convert general research into disease-treatment or guaranteed-outcome claims.

-User health context Pregnancy, implanted devices, cancer treatment, seizure history, and skin sensitivity may change risk tolerance.
-Ask a healthcare professional before use if medical concerns exist.
+User health context Pregnancy, implanted devices, reduced sensation, medical conditions, and eye or skin concerns may change risk tolerance.
+Ask a healthcare professional when relevant safety concerns exist.

 What Does Terahertz Mean?